DesyncTheThird/corne-keymap/readme.md

 After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state.

+Punctuation following a dynamic output that ends with a space will remove the space within the timeout duration.

 In QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.